Save Grades Versus Publish Progress Reports

 A: Once an assignment has been published in a progress report, changes such as student scores, assignment title, category, and max points possible are automatically updated on the progress report within moments.
 There is no need to republish progress reports for these types of changes.

-Changes in gradebook settings (e.g. weighting and grade scale) will not be reflected in previously published progress reports until you republish progress reports.
+A: No. Changes in gradebook settings (e.g. weighting and grade scale) will not be reflected in previously published progress reports until you republish progress reports.
 To republish grades, follow the same steps you took to publish grades.
 It is not necessary to unpublish first.

 Alternately, you can write a customized message to a particular student in the text box under the student's name.
 You can also choose to send your message to parents, students, or both.